kubevirt/kubevirt.github.io/_posts/2020-01-07-OKD-web-console-install.md

 virt-operator-84f5588df6-zzrsb                        1/1     Running   1          24m   10.244.0.4        blog-master-00.kubevirt.local   <none>           <none>
 ```

-Note that once HCO is deployed we can manage VirtualMachines and VirtualMachineTemplates from the web console.
-This is because the web console is shipped with a KubeVirt plugin that detects a KubeVirt installation in our Kubernetes cluster and enables automatically the plugin in the web console.
+Note that once HCO is deployed, VirtualMachines and VirtualMachineTemplates can be managed from the web console.
+This is because the web console is shipped with a KubeVirt plugin that detects a KubeVirt installation in the cluster and automatically enables the proper plugin in the web console to manage KubeVirt resources.

-<iframe width="1110" height="650" src="https://www.youtube.com/embed/TOqqXWCX64o" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="1110" height="650" src="https://www.youtube.com/embed/XQw4GkGHs44" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Containerized installation

-Taking into account that the OKD web console runs as a pod in OKD along with its deployment, services and all objects needed to run properly.
-The idea is to take advantage of the containerized OKD web console available and execute in one of the nodes of our native Kubernetes cluster.
+The OKD web console actually runs as a pod in OKD along with its deployment, services and all objects needed to run properly.
+The idea is to take advantage of the containerized OKD web console available and execute it in one of the nodes of a native Kubernetes cluster.

 `Note that unlike the binary installation the pod must run in a node inside our Kubernetes cluster`.
-On the other side, running the OKD web console as a native Kubernetes application will benefit from all the Kubernetes advantages: rolling deployments, easy upgrades, high availability, scalability, auto restart in case of failure, liveness and readiness probes...
-We will see an example how easy will be to update our OKD web console to a newest version.
+On the other side, running the OKD web console as a native Kubernetes application will benefit from all the Kubernetes advantages: rolling deployments, easy upgrades, high availability, scalability, auto-restart in case of failure, liveness and readiness probes...
+An example of how easy it is to update the OKD web console to a newer version will be presented as well.

 ### Deploying OKD web console

-In order to configure the deployment of the OKD web console we need to create the proper Kubernetes objects.
-As we saw in the previous section [Compiling OKD web console](#compiling-okd-web-console) there are quite a few environment variables that needs to be set.
+In order to configure the deployment of the OKD web console the proper Kubernetes objects have to be created.
+As shown in the previously [Compiling OKD web console](#compiling-okd-web-console) there are quite a few environment variables that needs to be set.
 When dealing with Kubernetes objects this variables should be included in the deployment object.

-We already created the deployment and service objects in a yaml file that mimic the binary installation.
-Then, first download the [yaml file]() and modify the value depending on your local installation.
+A YAML file containing a deployment and service objects that mimic the binary installation is already prepared.
+It can be downloaded from [here](https://raw.githubusercontent.com/alosadagrande/kubevirt.github.io/okd-console/assets/2020-01-07-OKD-web-console-install/okd-web-console-install.yaml) and configured depending on the user's local installation.

-Execute the environment.sh script and check the ouput paying attention to the variables and values exported:
+The environment.sh script can be executed and the output can be verified paying attention to the variables and values exported:

 ```sh
 $ bash -x contrib/environment.sh